RicoNoSuave/CSU_Senior_Project/tests/Prometheus Test Plan.md

 </ul>

 ### Features to be Tested
-* Unit validation between the Prometheus Newsreader GUI and NewsAPI.org, including error handling
+* Unit validation between the Prometheus newsreader application GUI and NewsAPI.org, including error handling
-* Unit mutation by the Prometheus Newsreader for readability
+* Unit mutation by the Prometheus newsreader application for readability
-* Downloads from the Prometheus Website
+* Downloads from the Prometheus website
-* Cohesive integration between all aspects of the Prometheus Newsreader, and between all aspects of the Prometheus Website
+* Cohesive integration between all aspects of the Prometheus newsreader application, and between all aspects of the Prometheus website
-* Proper linking from the Prometheus Newsreader to the Prometheus Website
+* Proper linking from the Prometheus newsreader application to the Prometheus website
-* Font size and design for both the Prometheus Newsreader and Prometheus Website
+* Font size and design for both the Prometheus newsreader application and Prometheus website
-* Feature layout for both the Prometheus Newsreader and Prometheus Website
+* Feature layout for both the Prometheus newsreader application and Prometheus website
-* Minimization, maximization, and closing the Prometheus Newsreader
+* Minimization, maximization, and closing the Prometheus newsreader application

 ### Features not to be Tested
-* External validation of links from Prometheus Newsreader to articles.
+* External validation of links from Prometheus newsreader application to articles.

 ### Approach
 The master test plan is as follows:
-* Unit Test Plan: Unit testing will be performed to test that the Prometheus Newsreader is sending the appropriate data types to NewsAPI.org, is returning proper data types to the user, and is processing errors natively.
-Furthermore, the Prometheus Website will be tested that downloads are of the appropriate type and functionality.
+* Unit Test Plan: Unit testing will be performed to test that the Prometheus newsreader application is sending the appropriate data types to NewsAPI.org, is returning proper data types to the user, and is processing errors natively.
+Furthermore, the Prometheus website will be tested that downloads are of the appropriate type and functionality.
 * Integration Test Plan: Integration testing is integral to the completion of this project.
-As such, the Prometheus Newsreader will be tested to ensure that requests are occurring to display new data when submitted by the user.
-The Prometheus Website will have each page tested to properly link to one another.
-Lastly, the Prometheus Newsreader will have the "about" button tested to ensure that it correctly leads to the Prometheus Website.
+As such, the Prometheus newsreader application will be tested to ensure that requests are occurring to display new data when submitted by the user.
+The Prometheus website will have each page tested to properly link to one another.
+Lastly, the Prometheus newsreader application will have the "about" button tested to ensure that it correctly leads to the Prometheus website.
-* Useability Test Plan: Useability testing will be performed to rate the useability for both the Prometheus Newsreader and Prometheus Website, as well as the font size, font design, and feature layout for both platforms.
+* Useability Test Plan: Useability testing will be performed to rate the useability for both the Prometheus newsreader application and Prometheus website, as well as the font size, font design, and feature layout for both platforms.

 ### Pass/Fail Criteria
 The user will be able to: